mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 To create a custom operator which accepts multiple values, you can provide an array of values to the `value` property of the `filterItem`.
 In this case, the `valueParser` of the `GridColDef` will be applied to each item of the array.

-The filtering function `getApplyFilterFn` must be adapted to handle `filterItem.value` has an array.
+The filtering function `getApplyFilterFn` must be adapted to handle `filterItem.value` as an array.
 Below is an example for a "between" operator, applied on the "Quantity" column.

 ```ts